Thanks, Rush, for the honor of being here for the second day.

 So I don't think it's really the same thing.

-No I I think that is a spectacular point.
+No, I think that is a spectacular point.

-Two years into America's war on terror, let's say 2005, certainly America was starting to grow war weary.
+Two years into America's war on terror, let's say 2005, certainly America was starting to grow war-weary.

 Let's go to 1968.

-Vietnam really started to heat up really become front of mind in America 65, 66.
+Vietnam really started to heat up, really become front of mind in America, 65, 66.

-I mean with when it started.
+I mean, when it started.

 So let's take 66.